-Flush mounted transducers are mounted in the bilge.
-The black acoustic window material is made of a soft, rubbery, elastic material called urethane, which carries sound waves in almost the same manner as water.
+Flush mounted transducers are mounted in the mid-ship bilge, below the battery fiberglass shelf.
+To access the transducer from inside the boat, the batteries and fiberglass shelf must be removed.
+The black acoustic window material visible from the bottom side of hull is made of a soft, rubbery, elastic material called urethane, which carries sound waves in almost the same manner as water.
 Avoid damaging the face of the transducers by not scratching them; this can make readings inaccurate.